aandrku/trivia-notes/README.md

 - Next.js + TypeScript

 ### Hosting and Deployment
-**TO BE DECIDED**
-Frontend hosting options:
+- Frontend hosting options:
     - Netlify - very simple, can be done in a couple minutes
     - Include with backend, cab be embedded inside Go binary.
     Not very flexible.
 If backend server goes down, so does frontend.
     - Vercel - I am not familier with this at all.
 Needs research

-Backend hosting options:
+- Backend hosting options:
     - AWS - I am not very familiar with this, can be expensive, unless free tier.
 I used to host my personal website on AWS EC2 instance and I believe that I dont have much of it left.